openscanhub/openscanhub.github.io/index.md

 - It can perform differential scans i.e. compare newer version of a package with older version and report defects that were introduced in the newer version.
 - It is extensible through [csmock](https://github.com/csutils/csmock) plugins and can scan any type of source code.
-- It can collect reports from various analyzers in a single place.
+- It can collect reports from various analyzers at a single place.

 ## Who should use it?